-Publicly trusted Transport Layer Security (TLS) server authentication certificates issued after October 15, 2018 must meet Apple's Certificate Transparency (CT) policy to be evaluated as trusted on Apple platforms.
-Previously, only publicly trusted Extended Validation (EV) TLS server authentication certificates were required to meet this CT policy.
+Publicly trusted Transport Layer Security (TLS) server authentication certificates must meet Apple's Certificate Transparency (CT) policy to be evaluated as trusted on Apple platforms.

-Certificates that fail to comply will our policy will result in a failed TLS connection, which can break an app’s connection to Internet services or Safari’s ability to seamlessly connect.
+Certificates that fail to comply with our policy will result in a failed TLS connection, which can break an app’s connection to Internet services or Safari’s ability to seamlessly connect.

-Apple's policy requires at least two Signed Certificate Timestamps (SCT) issued from a CT log — once-approved* or currently approved at the time of check — and either:
+Apple's policy requires at least two Signed Certificate Timestamps (SCT) issued from a CT log — once-approved1 or currently approved2 at the time of check — and either:

 - At least two SCTs from currently approved CT logs with one SCT presented via TLS extension or OCSP Stapling; or